mars-f/conduit-docs/getting-started.rst

 We need to include:

-* An real BMO Bug #
+* A real BMO Bug #
 * Reviewers

-* A Test Plan, even if it is just the string 'n/a'
+The Summary, Test Plan, and Subscribers sections are optional.

 ::